josefadamcik/josefadamcik.cz/_posts/2018-09-12-activity-journal-designing-ux.md

 ## Purpose of this phase

 My dear reader shall be reminded: this is a training application.
-This application may not be even released.
+This application may be never released.
 I am working on it solely in order to train some skills and explore some technologies as I already explained [in the first part of this series]({% post_url 2018-08-27-activity-journal-app-idea %}).

 The purpose of this part is to explore some ideas about the application's user interface and create some initial notion of the product I am going to build.
 This design phase is not supposed to be thorough and the resulting design won't be final.
 I am going to practice iterative development[^1] and TDD and decisions will be made as the development progresses.